kumbulanit/t-sql/tech company/untitled/module 2/Lesson4_Understanding_Logical_Order_of_Operations.md

     LastName,
     BaseSalary,
     Department,
-    AVG(BaseSalary) OVER (PARTITION BY Department) AS DeptAvgSalary, ROW_NUMBER() OVER (PARTITION BY Department ORDER BY BaseSalary DESC) AS SalaryRank FROM Employees
+    AVG(BaseSalary) OVER (PARTITION BY DepartmentID) AS DeptAvgSalary, ROW_NUMBER() OVER (PARTITION BY DepartmentID ORDER BY BaseSalary DESC) AS SalaryRank FROM Employees
 WHERE IsActive = 1
-ORDER BY Department, SalaryRank;
+ORDER BY DepartmentID, SalaryRank;

 -- Logical processing:
 -- 1. FROM Employees
 -- 2. WHERE IsActive = 1
 -- 3. SELECT (including window function calculations) -- 4.
-ORDER BY Department, SalaryRank
+ORDER BY DepartmentID, SalaryRank
 ```

 #### 2. Common Table Expressions (CTEs)